ORNL-QCI/ExaTENSOR/GFC/README.md

  # This implementation of Generic Fortran Containers heavily relies on
    dynamic polymorphism (and RTTI), thus introducing certain overhead!
 Also, dynamic type inferrence may decrease the efficiency when storing and operating on small objects.
-Thus, this implementation aims at providing a set of higher-level abstractions for control logic and other high-level operations for which ultimate numeric Flop/s efficiency is not required.
+Thus, this implementation aims at providing a set of rather expensive higher-level abstractions for control logic and other high-level operations for which ultimate numeric Flop/s efficiency is not required.
 The use of GFC containers in the inner loop of compute intensive kernels is highly discouraged (please resort to plain data, like arrays).
  # Due to limitations of Fortran class inheritence, public methods
    with a trailing underscore shall NEVER be used by the end user!
+ # Currently an insertion of an allocated pointer variable into a GFC container
+   by reference will result in the loss of the allocated status of the stored pointer in case it was allocated.
+Consequently, the stored pointer cannot later be used for deallocating the corresponding target, although some compilers ignore this.